teyang-lau/Pneumonia_Detection/README.md

 ## **Project Motivation**

 For this project, I applied deep learning and convolutional neural networks onto health data, which is my interest and linked to my background and work experience in psychology and neuroscience.
-Machine learning will becoming increasingly important to healthcare, and can help in the diagnosis and prediction of many diseases if used correctly.
+Machine learning will become increasingly important to healthcare, and can help in the diagnosis and prediction of many diseases if used correctly.
 Here, I also used Pytorch as the deep learning framework as I recently took a course on it and wanted to apply it to a more complicated project.